andrei-balescu/learning-courses/youtube.com/dotNET Microservices by Julio Casal/readme.md

 - Catalog microservice: .NET 6 WebAPI - performs CRUD operations on items in the DB
     - using MongoDB storage
     - posts updates to message broker (RabbitMQ)
+    - authorization using JWT tokens
 - Inventory microservice: .NET 6 WebAPI - grants items from the catalog to the player's inventory
     - MongoDB storage
     - synchronizes local DB with any updates comming from message broker (RabbitMQ)
+    - authorization using JWT tokens
-- Client: .NET 6 MVC - Facade providing UI for microservice functionality
+- Client: .NET 6 MVC - Façade providing UI for microservice functionality
-    - validates and uses JWT security tokens coming from auth service
     - Client request resilience using Polly
 - Unit testing using MSTest and Moq
 - Docker for containerization